CMU-TBD/ipc_ros_bridge_pkgs/README.md

 ## How to Run A Relay on ROS that transfer messages to and from IPC:
 1. Check if the Message type already exist, if not create the definition of the ROS Topic type you going to use:
-    1. First, create a header that defines the IPC `struct` and string format.
+    1. First, create a header that defines the IPC string format and `struct` (If any).
 Then, put it in the `include/structure` folder.
+You can leave the struct part empty if its a single value (IPC format only has the type, e.g. `double`).
         ```
             #pragma once